Stocks drift in mixed trading on Wall Street as yields rise

 NEW YORK (AP) — Stocks are mixed Thursday as more data show the job market remains strong and worries about interest rates continue to weigh on Wall Street.

-The S&P 500 was 0.1% lower in midday trading after paring a larger morning loss.
-The Nasdaq composite was also down, 0.4% lower, as another rise in yields in the bond market added more pressure on technology and high-growth stocks in particular.
+The S&P 500 was 0.1% lower in afternoon trading after paring a larger morning loss.
+The Nasdaq composite was also down, 0.3% lower, as another rise in yields in the bond market added more pressure on technology and high-growth stocks in particular.

 A report in the morning showed fewer workers applied for unemployment benefits last week for a third straight week.
 It's the latest data to show the job market is remaining far more resilient than expected, even though the Federal Reserve has jacked up interest rates at the fastest pace in decades.